Running ROS on multiple machines

 Remember that roscore

 As mentioned in the previous section you can run ROS nodes even of dozens of devices as long as they are in the same LAN network.
-That means you can run a single ROS system containing your laptop and robot connected to the same Wi-Fi router, but you can't if robot is connected over LTE.
+This means that you can connect the ROS between the laptop and the robot when they are connected to the same Wi-Fi router.
+However, the above example will not work if the robot is connected to the Internet, e.g. via the LTE module.

 You can solve the issue by using a VPN service.
-Standard VPNs, however, are designed for other purposes than mobile robotics, and are introducting some drawbacks to your system, like:
+Standard VPNs, however, are designed for a different purpose than mobile robotics and introduce some disadvantages to your system, such as:

 - Maintainance of a VPN server